+Salary Scale 3.0%

-Discount Rate 3.51%
+Discount Rate 2.21%

-Healthcare cost trend rates 8.0% for 2020 decreasing 0.5% per year to an ultimate rate of 5.0% by 2026.
+Healthcare cost trend rates 7.0% for 2021 decreasing 0.4% per year to an ultimate

+rate of 5.0% by 2026.

-Mortality rates were based on RP-2017 Total Dataset Mortality Table projected to the valuation date with Scale MP-2017.
+Mortality rates were based on RP-2014 Total Dataset Mortality Table projected to the valuation date with Scale MP-2020.

 Retirement participation rate assumed that 100% of future retirees eligible for coverage will elect the benefit.
 Marriage assumption, it was assumed that active employees will maintain their current marital status.
 Each eligible employee will retire with the maximum number of sick days allowed and use them as contributions to their retiree premium.
-For current retirees, actual census information was used.
-Additionally, a tiered approach based on age and years of service was used to determine retirement rate assumption.